nicklimmm/aoc2022/README.md

-# aoc2022-rs
+# aoc2022

-My [Advent of Code 2022](https://adventofcode.com/2022) solutions written in Rust.
+My [Advent of Code 2022](https://adventofcode.com/2022) solutions written in multiple languages (Rust and OCaml).

-Solutions are under the `src/solutions` directory.

 Feel free to provide any feedback on my solutions 🙂.